rbolam/R_courses/README.md

 ## [Data wrangling](https://rbolam.github.io/R_courses/data_wrangling/)
-This is an introductory course into data manipulation in R, using the dplyr, tidyr and forcats packages from the tidyverse.
+This is an introductory course on data wrangling in R, using the dplyr, tidyr and forcats packages from the tidyverse, based on data from the Women’s Football World Cups.

 ## [Data visualisation](https://rbolam.github.io/R_courses/data_visualisation/)
-This course will teach you some introductory skills to making plots with the ggplot2 package from the tidyverse.
+This course will teach you to code plots with the ggplot2 package from the tidyverse.
+Learn how to make different types of plots such as bar plots, boxplots, or density plots, making subplots, and how to animate your plots.

 ## [World maps](https://rbolam.github.io/R_courses/world_maps/)